agoutsmedt/website/content/en/authors/admin/_index.md

 title: Aurélien Goutsmedt
 ---

 I am a historian of economics and a political economist.
-I work on the history of macroeconomics, economic expertise and policies since the 1970s, notably in central banks.
+I work on the history of macroeconomic ideas, economic expertise and policies (notably central banks' policies) since the 1970s and the stagflation.
 I am also developing quantitative tools to support my research.

 On this website, you will find my publications, courses and current projects.